Skip to Main Content

 Planning Your Visit

 ALBUM is located at Vlaamsekaai 6, on the Scheldt waterfront.
-The kitchen runs both lunch and dinner services, with lunch offering the most flexibility across two, three, or four courses, and dinner structured as a five-course menu.
+The kitchen runs lunch and dinner, with lunch offering two, three, or four courses and dinner a five-course menu.
 The Vlaamsekaai area is accessible by tram from the city centre, and the waterfront concentration of restaurants and bars makes it a logical anchor for an evening that might extend beyond a single table.
 Those who want to take something home should ask about sourdough availability at the end of service.

 At-a-Glance Comparison